pranigopu/learningKubernetes/0_generalComputingConcepts.md

 A set of intercommunicating software-based components forming part of a platform.

 ## Runtime
-A version of a program that can be run but not changed (i.e. purely executable file).
+A version of a program that can be run but not changed (i.e. a purely executable file).

 ## Mounting
 Mounting is a process by which a computer's OS makes files and directories on a storage device (ex. hard drive, CD-ROM, network share, etc.) available to users via the computer's filesystem.